MilVosk/Thesis_/README.md

 # Relation Extraction from Texts in Biodiversity Domain

-This project focuses on extracting semantic relationships from textual data within the biodiversity domain.
-It aims to identify and categorize relationships between entities such as species, habitats, and ecological interactions using natural language processing (NLP) techniques.
+This project focuses on extracting semantic relations from textual data within the biodiversity domain.
+It aims to identify and categorize relations between entities such as species, habitats, and ecological interactions using natural language processing (NLP) techniques.

 ## Table of Contents